checkly/docs.checklyhq.com/site/content/docs/api-checks/request-settings.md

 In almost all cases, you have full access to the HTTP response for assertions.
 We also store the full response for later retrieval and triaging issues.

+Response bodies are limited to a size of 25MB.
+Responses over this size will trigger a check failure.

-However, if your API responds with a binary type body, i.e. a PDF or video file, we scrub the body and replace it with a short text saying that we scrubbed it.
+Additionally, if your API responds with a binary type body, i.e. a PDF or video file, we scrub the body and replace it with a short text saying that we scrubbed it.
 We determine the body content type by looking at the `Content-Type` response header.